n-kly/n-kly/README.md

 💭 IWTL/ Seeking advice on starting in cybersecurity and CTF's.

-⚡ Fun fact: Reading Crime and Punishment by Dostoevsky
+⚡ Fun fact: I'm currently reading Crime and Punishment by Dostoevsky :)

 ### Tech Stack 💻